-The WantAsynchronous parameter value is set to non-zero (TRUE) to request the operation of this ROP to be performed asynchronously.
+The WantAsynchronous parameter value is set to nonzero (TRUE) to request the operation of this ROP to be performed asynchronously.
 For the operation to be performed synchronously, the WantAsynchronous parameter value is set to 0x00 (FALSE).
-If the WantAsynchronous parameter value is non-zero (TRUE), the RopProgress response can be returned instead of the RopDeleteMessages response.
+If the WantAsynchronous parameter value is nonzero (TRUE), the server can return a RopProgress response to indicate that the operation is still processing, or it can return a RopDeleteMessages response to indicate that the operation has already completed.
 For more details about RopProgress, including usages, restrictions, and notes, see [MS-OXCPRPT] section 2.2.22.

-2.2.11.1.3 Notify Non Read
+2.2.11.1.3 NotifyNonRead

 If the NotifyNonRead parameter is 0x00 (FALSE), the server does not generate a non-read receipt for the deleted messages.
-If the NotifyNonRead parameter value is non-zero (TRUE), the server generates non-read receipts for the messages that are being deleted and have requested read receipts.
+If the NotifyNonRead parameter value is nonzero (TRUE), the server generates non-read receipts for the messages that are being deleted and have requested read receipts.
 A non-read receipt is a notice that a message was deleted before it was read.
 For more information about read receipts, see [MS-OXOMSG] section 1.3.2.

-2.2.11.1.4 Message IdCount
+2.2.11.1.4 MessageIdCount